INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 ---------------------------

-The Social Investment Prototype offers additional tabs to describe technical assistance and the financial aspects of projects in greater detail, including individual transactions.
+The Social Investment Prototype offers additional tabs to describe technical assistance and some financial aspects of projects in greater detail, including individual transactions.

-On the `General Overview` tab:
+This first set of variables is in the General Overview tab:

 .. datadictionary::
    :schema: project.json